 The law affects exposure in inverse proportions to the square of the distance.

 In this class...what will we always do with distance when it comes to formulas?

 Square anything to do with distance!!

 Increased filtration will ____________ density.

 Filtration ___________ overall average energy of the beam.

 What happens as the atomic number of tissue gets higher?

 The tissue absorbs more of the x-ray, allowing less x-ray to pass through to the film.
-Therefore, the film density is less where there is tissue with high atomic number, making it look lighter.
+Therefore, the film density is less where there is tissue with high atomic number.
 Bone is an example of tissue with a high atomic number.

 Where is the highest atomic number in the body?

 Tissue type is affected by which 2 main factors?